wolfv6/keybrd/tutorials/tutorial_4_connecting_split_keyboards.md

 I/O Expanders can power LEDs, while PISO shift registers can not.

-I2C is a little slow if the I/O expander is scanning more than 4 rows.
+I2C is fast enough for scanning up to 5 rows.
-The keybrd_DH (DodoHand) sketch polls 5 rows over I2C at 7.5ms per keyboard scan.
+SPI is much faster, but requires 2 additional wires.

-Which is acceptable, but faster would be nicer.
+More scanning options are reviewed at http://www.openmusiclabs.com/learning/digital/input-matrix-scanning/

 ## Cables table